TOWNSHIP OF FRANKLIN

 2. Year End Grievances

-The aggrieved person shall submit claim in writing on the approved form to his/her principal or immediate supervisor.
-The date of grievance filing shall be the date received by the principal or immediate supervisor.
-Should the grievance seek such relief that the principal or immediate supervisor does not have the authority to grant, as determined at the discretion of the Superintendent, the grievance procedure shall begin at level two.
+The aggrieved person shall submit claim in writing on the approved form to his/her immediate supervisor.
+The date of grievance shall be the date received by the immediate supervisor.
+Should the grievance seek such relief that the immediate supervisor does not have the authority to grant, as determined at the discretion of the School Business Administrator, the grievance procedure shall begin at level two.

 5. Level Three - Board of Education

-If the aggrieved person is not satisfied with the disposition of his grievance at Level Two, or if no decision has been rendered within five (5) days after the grievance was delivered to the Superintendent, he may within five (5) days after a decision by the Superintendent or ten (10) days after the grievance was delivered to the Superintendent, whichever is sooner, present the grievance to the Board for a hearing.
+If the aggrieved person is not satisfied with the disposition of his grievance at Level Two, or if no decision has been rendered within five (5) days after the grievance was delivered to the School Business Administrator, he may within five (5) days after a decision by the School Business Administrator or ten (10) days after the grievance was delivered to the School Business Administrator whichever is sooner, present the grievance to the Board for a hearing.

 6. Level Four - Arbitration